jcheng5/shinymedia/README.md

+> [!IMPORTANT]
+> This repo has moved to https://github.com/posit-dev/shinymedia

 # shinymedia

 This package provides Shiny UI components relating to audio and video.
 It currently provides the following two components: